Mistire/a2sv-web-exercises/job-listing/README.md

 - **TypeScript**: A typed superset of JavaScript that compiles to plain JavaScript.
 - **Tailwind CSS**: A utility-first CSS framework for building custom designs.
 - **Heroicons**: A set of free, MIT-licensed high-quality SVG icons for you to use in your web projects.
+- **Google Authentication**: For implementing secure user authentication with email/password and Google OAuth.
+- **Backend API**: For handling user registration, login, and OTP verification.

 ## How to Set Up Locally